ALTIBASE/Documents/PatchNotes/Altibase_7.3/eng/Altibase_7_3_0_1_8_Patch_Notes.md

 -   **Reproducibility** : Always

--   **Description** : Fixed an issue where UPDATE operations failed due to a primary key update error while applying replication data to the target table via the jdbcAdapter with SUPPLEMENTAL LOG enabled.
+-   **Description** : Fixed an issue where UPDATE operations failed while applying replication data to the target table via the jdbcAdapter with SUPPLEMENTAL LOG enabled.

 ### BUG-52205<a name=bug-52205></a> Fixed a memory access error during meta information updates related to offline replication.